SouthernPolaris/OS-A3/README.md

 #### Valgrind Debugging:
 Running Valgrind helped identify a few unfreed memory allocations from buildArgs().
 Adding explicit free(arg) after thread joins fixed all memory leaks.

-#### What Finally Clicked:
+#### Other Things We Leanred

-Understanding that parallelism is not free — threads must be carefully managed to avoid oversubscription and overhead that can actually slow down the program.
+Understanding that parallelism is not free threads must be carefully managed to avoid oversubscription and overhead that can actually slow down the program.

-Realizing the importance of synchronization and data sharing safety when multiple threads operate on overlapping memory.
+Realising the importance of synchronisation and data sharing safety when multiple threads operate on overlapping memory.

 #### Overall Assessment:

 The development process was iterative but productive.
-Each debugging session led to a deeper understanding of thread creation, joining, and synchronization.
+Each debugging session led to a deeper understanding of thread creation, joining, and synchronisation.

-The final implementation met the performance goal (achieving over 2× speedup compared to serial mergesort on large arrays).
+The final implementation met the performance goal (achieving significant exponential increased performance compared to standard mergesort on large arrays).

 The testing framework and Valgrind analysis confirmed both correctness and memory safety.